 According to Inovio’s press release, preclinical results for INO-4800 have been consistent with completed Phase 1 vaccine study results for Middle East Respiratory Syndrome (MERS), showing well-tolerated and induced high levels of antibody responses in 95% of subjects, while also generating broad-based T cell responses in nearly 90% of study participants.

 “Without a new safe and effective vaccine, the COVID-19 pandemic is likely to continue to threaten lives and livelihoods. ” Dr. J. Joseph Kim, President and CEO of Inovio, stated in the press release. “ It also demonstrates the power of our DNA medicines platform to rapidly develop and advance a vaccine for Covid-19 into Phase I clinical testing.”

-Providence Cancer Institute has submitted an Investigator-Initiated IND application, along with a clinical trial protocol to the FDA in hopes of beginning first-in-human Phase 1 clinical trials for OncoSec’s CORVax12 COVID-19 investigational vaccine.
+Providence Cancer Institute has submitted an Investigator-Initiated IND application, along with a clinical trial protocol to the FDA in hopes of beginning a first-in-human Phase 1 clinical trial for OncoSec’s CORVax12 COVID-19 investigational vaccine.

 If cleared by the FDA, OncoSec will provide Providence with its next-generation investigational APOLLO generator technology to evaluate the adults administered the vaccine during Phase 1 trials.